-The Continuum of Care is overseen by a Governing Board made up of community volunteers that represent a variety community sectors, including providers of housing, supportive services, health care, education, mental health treatment, substance abuse treatment, and community advocates.
-The Governing Board meets quarterly to evaluate the performance of community programs and identify strategic planning initiatives.
+The Continuum of Care is overseen by a Governing Board made up of community volunteers that represent a variety community sectors, including providers of housing, supportive services, health care, education, mental health treatment, substance abuse treatment, community advocates, and homeless or formerly homeless persons.
+The Governing Board meets regularly to evaluate the performance of community programs and identify strategic planning initiatives.

-Lee County Human and Veteran Services serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (COC) funds through the U.S. Department of Housing and Urban Development (HUD).
-The application includes over $1.6 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
-Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided by the following funded agencies:
+Lee County Human and Veteran Services serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (CoC) funds through the U.S. Department of Housing and Urban Development (HUD).
+The application includes over $1.7 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
+Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided to non-profit partner agencies.

 Ten Year Plan to End Homelessness

-Lee County’s Ten Year Plan to End Homelessness was developed by eight subcommittees, but many community groups are involved in its implementation, and are working to accomplish the goals set forth in the plan.
-Organizations enter accomplishments made toward the goals of the plan in the corresponding Ten Year Plan to End Homelessness Database.
-A quarterly report on the progress is presented to the Lee County Human Services Council.
+Lee County’s Ten Year Plan to End Homelessness was developed by eight subcommittees in 2009, and many community groups were involved in its implementation until the plans expiration in 2019.
+The groups reported accomplishments made toward the goals of the plan in the corresponding Ten Year Plan to End Homelessness Database.

 The Continuum of Care, through several working sessions, drafted the 2019 CoC Strategic Plan.
 This plan provides additional goals and action steps to work toward ensuring that homelessness in Lee County is a rare, brief, and one-time experience.